Accelerator Coaster: Technology

 If the train rolls back, it will be brought to a near stop (magnetic brakes cannot completely stop a train) well before the beginning of the launch track.
 Regardless of the position of the catch-car when the train passes it going backwards, there will be no interference as the train's launch dog will be retracted.
 After the train slows to a near stop, the brakes will be cycled up and down to control the train's speed until it is back in launch position.
 On the larger coasters, this "launch reset" process can take more than a minute as the train must be moved very slowly.
 Once the train is back in launch position, it can be launched again or can be returned to the station.

 The basic launch sequence is often accompanied by various theme elements.
 The most common is "starting lights" that cycle down from yellow to green, the green light coming on just as the train begins to accelerate.

 The number of pumps, accumulators, and turbines varies with the speed the coaster is designed to achieve.
 Matugani, the slowest of the Accelerator Coasters, has a design speed of 47 mi/h, one pump, one accumulator, and eight turbines.

-Kingda Ka, the world's second fastest roller coaster, has a design speed of 128 mi/h, seven pumps, four accumulators, and 32 turbines.
-The system as a whole is capable of producing up to 20,800 horsepower (15.5 MW) for each launch, although a typical launch uses less than 10000 hp.
+Kingda Ka, the world's former second fastest roller coaster, had a design speed of 128 mi/h, seven pumps, four accumulators, and 32 turbines.
+The system as a whole was capable of producing up to 20,800 horsepower (15.5 MW) for each launch, although a typical launch used less than 10000 hp.

 The catch-car is stopped by magnetic brakes identical to those used to stop the train.
 In order to give the catch-car room to slow down, only about three quarters of the launch track can actually be used to launch the train; a catch-car on a 100 km/h Accelerator Coaster needs 64 feet/20m to stop, and more on faster coasters like Kingda Ka.